 The Application uses untested data in a SQL call that is accessing account information.

 Let consider a scenario where a web application allows the login user to change his secret value.

 Here you can see the secret value must be referring to some user account of the database.

-Using burp suite we had captured the request of browser where you can see in the given image login user is bee and secret value is hello; now manipulate the user from another user.
+Using burp suite we had captured the request of the browser where you can see in the given image login user is the bee and secret value is hello; now manipulate the user from another user.

 SQLquery = “SELECT * FROM useraccounts WHERE account = ‘bee’;

 Now let’s change user name into raj as shown in the given image.
 To perform this attack in an application it requires at least two user accounts.